-UNITED STATES DISTRICT COURT SOUTHERN DISTRICT OF NEW YORK Insert plaintiff's name, Plaintiff Insert Miscellaneous Case Number -against- ORDER TO FILE CIVIL CASE UNDER SEAL Insert defendant's name, Defendant Plaintiff, having moved to file a new civil case un and the Court having reviewed the application a Rule of Civil Procedure 5.2(d) to order this case to and having found sufficient cause under Federa ORDERED this case may be filed under seal.
-T with the instructions for filing under seal found in and present the case initiating documents to the C form. the court's ECF Rules & Instructions, Rule 6.14 The Clerk is directed to restrict access to this order this case. er to the selected party viewing level and close Dated: New York, New York SO ORDERED: U.S.D.J.
+UNITED STATES DISTRICT COURT SOUTHERN DISTRICT OF NEW YORK Insert plaintiff's name, Plaintiff Insert Miscellaneous Case Number -against- ORDER TO FILE CIVIL CASE UNDER SEAL Insert defendant's name, OIVIE ONSE ONDER SENE Defendant and the Court having reviewed the application a Rule of Civil Procedure 5.2(d) to order this case to ORDERED this case may be filed under seal.
+To with the instructions for filing under seal found in and present the case initiating documents to the Coform. to be filed under seal, it is hereby The parties are directed to proceed in accordance the court's ECF Rules & Instructions, Rule 6.14 The Clerk is directed to restrict access to this order this case. er to the selected party viewing level and close Dated: New York, New York SO ORDERED: U.S.D.J.